Seebeck effect of Dirac electrons: Abstract

 \section{Abstract}

 We study the Seebeck effect in the three-dimensional Dirac electron system based on the linear response theory with Luttinger's gravitational potential.
 The Seebeck coefficient $S$ is defined by $S = L_{12} / L_{11} T$, where $T$ is the temperature, and $L_{11}$ and $L_{12}$ are the longitudinal response coefficients of the charge current to the electric field and to the temperature gradient, respectively; $L_{11}$ is the electric conductivity and $L_{12}$ is the thermo-electric conductivity.
-It is confirmed that $L_{11}$ and $L_{12}$ are related through Mott's formula in low temperatures.
-The dependences of the Seebeck coefficient on the chemical potential $\mu$ and the temperature $T$ when the chemical potential lies in the band gap ($|\mu| < \Delta$) are partially captured by $S \propto (\Delta - \mu) / \kB T$ for $\mu > 0$ as in semiconductors.
+We consider randomly-distributed impurity potentials as the source of the momentum relaxation of electrons and microscopically calculate the relaxation rate and the vertex corrections of $L_{11}$ and $L_{12}$ due to the impurities.
+It is confirmed that $L_{11}$ and $L_{12}$ are related through Mott's formula in low temperatures when the chemical potential lies above the gap ($|\mu| > \Delta$), irrespective of the linear dispersion of the Dirac electrons and unconventional energy dependence of the lifetime of electrons.
+On the other hand, when the chemical potential lies in the band gap ($|\mu| < \Delta$), Seebeck coefficient behaves just as in conventional semiconductors: Its dependences on the chemical potential $\mu$ and the temperature $T$ are partially captured by $S \propto (\Delta - \mu) / \kB T$ for $\mu > 0$.
 The Seebeck coefficient takes the relatively large value $|S| \simeq 1.7 \,\mathrm{m V/K}$ at $T \simeq 8.7\,\mathrm{K}$ for $\Delta = 15 \,\mathrm{m eV}$ by assuming doped bismuth.